 If you back out of purchasing your Puppy, for any reason you will lose your deposit.
 So please Be Sure that you want the Puppy before placing your Deposit.
 Please understand that a Puppy is a living, breathing animal.
 A Puppy is not a material item that you purchase from a store and return for a refund because you change your mind – for whatever reason.
 You have to take responsibility once you are serious enough to put money towards your puppy.

 The remaining balance must be Paid in Full when the puppy is delivered or picked up.
 This gives you time to arrange vet visit and get items you may need to take care of your puppy.
 Sorry, but we CAN NOT hold a Puppy without a Deposit.
-We accept the following payments: Cash, Cashiers check, Certified Bank checks,Credit cards through Pay Pal(add 3% service charge) Postal money orders, and Western Union.
+We accept the following payments: Cash, Cashiers check, Certified Bank checks,Credit cards through Pay Pal(add 3% service charge) Postal money orders.
 We do offer payment options.
 We do not offer a Click and buy option on our site because we want to talk to you and know a little bit about you and the new home Our baby will be going to.

 To the Vet